Updated for Version 2.8

 She is Electro Traveler’s best friend.
 With the Traveler’s excellent battery capabilities to keep Beidou’s Burst up and running coupled with their C2 providing extra damage, they provide excellent support for her.
 They also let Beidou run an ATK% Sands instead of the conventional ER% Sands.
 This “Beiduo” can form the core of many teams.

-Often known as a Sub DPS and a Battery, she allows Electro Traveler to not pick up any of their own Amulets, which in turn means that they are able to better battery the other 2 characters.
-She can use her Elemental Skill, Oz, which does Single-Target damage, and remains off-field for most of the time, and uses her Elemental Burst to refresh Oz’s duration every rotation.
+Often known as an off-field DPS and a battery, she allows Electro Traveler to not pick up any of their own Amulets, which in turn means that they are able to better battery the other 2 characters.
+She only needs to cast her Skill—which does single-target damage—and use her Burst to refresh Oz’s duration when needed.

-Overload: She allows Electro Traveler to trigger a lot of Overloaded reactions just by using her Normal Attacks, meaning 4-Piece Thundering Fury with EM stats is the best artifact option in this case (read above in the Artifacts section for what pieces to use EM as a Main Stat on).
+Overload: She allows Electro Traveler to trigger a lot of Overloaded Reactions just by using her Normal Attacks, meaning 4-Piece Thundering Fury with EM stats is the best artifact option in this case (read above in the artifacts section for more information).
 After testing and comparing different combos, it turns out that the full 5 regular Normal Attacks during her Skill without animation canceling is the optimal combo.

-Overvape: Together with Xingqiu, Electro Traveler can allow her to Overvape and provide her with energy.
-Although Electro Traveler doesn’t have as much Electro application or damage as someone like Fischl or Beidou, they can battery Yoimiya by providing Flat Energy, meaning with the correct rotation she doesn’t need any ER.
+Overvape: Together with Xingqiu or Yelan, Electro Traveler can allow her to Overvape and provide her with Energy.
+Although Traveler doesn’t have as much Electro application or damage as someone like Fischl or Beidou, they can battery Yoimiya by providing Flat Energy, meaning with the correct rotation she doesn’t need any ER.
 In this case Electro Traveler would run 4-Piece EoSF as usual.

-Whilst being a good universal battery for any energy hungry character, Electro Traveler shouldn’t be seen as the best battery for any character, i.e. Sucrose for Xiao, Diona for Eula, etc. They are simply a good alternative that is available to everyone and doesn’t need much investment, if you do not have your DPS’ favorite battery or if your team struggles with Elemental Burst uptime.
+Whilst being a good universal battery for any Energy-hungry character, Electro Traveler shouldn’t be seen as the best battery for any character, i.e. Sucrose for Xiao, Diona for Eula, etc. They are simply a good alternative that is available to everyone and doesn’t need much investment, if you do not have your DPS’ favorite battery or if your team struggles with Burst uptime.